GenaGrig/guess-the-number-game/README.md

 3. Open Git Bash and change the working directory to the location where you want the cloned directory.
 4. Type git clone and then paste the link.
 5. Press Enter to create your local clone.

+Continue with Credits
+Media - find the background source
+Acknowledgements
+Technologies and languages
+User stories and experience